Grant is some bloke whose friends were so tired of him playing his tunes at their house all the time that they suggested he go on radio. So he did.

 How did you become involved?

 Back in the dark ages of the pre-RTR days in the twilight of 6UVSFM, a guy called John Smith invited me to join his bunch of hippies on a psychedelic music program called Still Dreaming, which mostly played the left field prog space rock and kosmische (I had been one of those teenage Captain Beefheart/King Crimson/Hawkwind kind of kids).
 This was from the very first day of RTR until the end of 1994.
 In about ’92 I also joined a Saturday night show called Crossover, which played electro dance tunes, mostly of the hard electro style that was kicking at that time (eg. Early Afx, Squarepusher, mu-ziq etc).
-I moved to Sydney in ‘95 and when I returned from being an international hobo I started on Ambient Zone in 2005 with Gav, whom I had previously played in a band with.
-In a sort of full circle, in this last year especially, I’ve been getting right into the new kosmische sound that is emanating from the ambient music world.
+I moved to Sydney in ‘95 and when I returned from being an international hobo I started on Ambient Zone in 2005.
+In a sort of full circle, in this last year especially, I’ve been getting right into the new kosmische sound that is emanating from the ambient music world

 If stuck on Mars, what five albums could you not go without?